Linearizability of Saturated Polynomials

-In particular, if $V'$ is bounded by an analytic curve in $V$ which is sufficiently close to $\partial V$, then $U'=f^{-1}(V')$ is simply connected, bounded by an analytic curve, and $(f,U',V')$ is polynomial-like and conformally conjugate to $(f,U,V)$ (via the identity map near $K_f$.)
-This shows that up to conformal conjugacy we can always assume that the domains $U$ and $V$ are bounded by analytic curves, and that $f$ extends analytically to a neighborhood of $\overline{U}$.
+In particular, if $V'$ is bounded by an analytic curve in $V$ which is sufficiently close to $\partial V$, then $U'=f^{-1}(V')$ is an analytic Jordan domain, and $(f,U',V')$ is polynomial-like and conformally conjugate to $(f,U,V)$ (via the identity map near $K_f$.)
+This shows that up to conformal conjugacy we can always assume that the domains $U$ and $V$ are analytic Jordan domains, and that $f$ extends analytically to a neighborhood of $\overline{U}$.

 The most important general result about polynomial-like maps is the following Straightening Theorem by Douady and Hubbard \cite{DouadyHubbard1985}. \begin{theorem}[Douady, Hubbard] Every polynomial-like map $(f,U,V)$ is hybrid conjugate to a polynomial $P$.
 If the filled-in Julia set $K(f,U,V)$ is connected, then $P$ is unique up to affine conjugation. \end{theorem}